C. Alfred "Chief" Anderson

-Charles Alfred Anderson Sr., (February 9, 1907 – April 13, 1996) was an American aviator who is known as the Father of Black Aviation.
+Charles Alfred Anderson Sr., (February 9, 1907 – April 13, 1996) was an American aviator who is known as the father of black aviation.
 He earned the nickname "Chief" as chief flight instructor of the Tuskegee Airmen.

 Early life

-Born in Bryn Mawr, Pennsylvania to Iverson and Janie Anderson, little Charles was fascinated by airplanes and knew he just had to fly.
+Born in Bryn Mawr, Pennsylvania, to Iverson and Janie Anderson, young Charles was fascinated by airplanes and knew he had to fly.
 By the time he was 20, he had saved enough money for flying lessons; however, no one would teach a young black man to fly.
 Not deterred, Anderson attended aviation ground school, learned airplane mechanics, and hung around airports, picking up information from white pilots wherever he could.

 Learning to fly

 Realizing the only way he would learn to fly was by owning his own airplane, he purchased a Velie Monocoupe with savings and loans from friends and family.
 Members of a flying club eventually allowed him to join, but the instruction was not offered.
 Taxiing his airplane around the field, Anderson would periodically gun the engine, eventually finding himself aloft.
-With growing confidence, it was not long before the fledgling pilot taught himself to take off—and land—safely.
+With growing confidence, it was not long before the he taught himself to take off—and land—safely.

 One club member and experienced pilot, Russell Thaw, had no airplane but sought to visit his mother on weekends in Atlantic City.
 A bargain was struck—Thaw would rent and fly Anderson's Monocoupe, and Anderson could come along, gaining valuable cross country experience.
 Thus was Anderson able to earn his pilot's license in August 1929.
 Seeking to obtain an air transport pilot's license but again finding race an obstacle, help finally came from Ernest H. Buehl, known as "The Flying Dutchman," a German aviator who had been invited to come to the United States in 1920 to help open transcontinental airmail routes.
 Under Buehl's tutelage and personal insistence, in February 1932, Anderson became the first African American to receive an air transport pilot's license from the Civil Aeronautics Administration.

 Pre-WWII life

 On June 24, 1932, Anderson married his childhood sweetheart, Gertrude Nelson of Ardmore, Pennsylvania.
 The Andersons would eventually have two sons.
 In July 1933, Anderson met Dr. Albert E. Forsythe, a black physician and pilot who shared his goal of introducing fellow blacks to the field of aviation.
 Record-setting and attention-getting flights proved effective.
-Among these was the pair's first transcontinental round trip flight by black pilots, from Atlantic City, New Jersey to Los Angeles, California.
+Among these was the pair's first transcontinental round trip flight by black pilots, from Atlantic City, New Jersey, to Los Angeles, California.

-The duo made additional ‘first flights’ for blacks to Canada and throughout the United States, capturing worldwide attention in the summer of 1934 when they flew their new Lambert Monocoupe, christened The Booker T. Washington, on a Pan American Good Will Tour.
+The duo made additional 'first flights' for blacks to Canada and throughout the United States, capturing worldwide attention in the summer of 1934 when they flew their new Lambert Monocoupe, christened the Booker T. Washington, on a Pan American Good Will Tour.
 By September 1938, Anderson was instructing in the Washington, D.C. area where, while operating a Piper Cub, he was hired as a flight instructor for the Civilian Pilot Training Program at Howard University.